PMTiles Specification Deep Dive

 Tile Payload & Compression

-For vector tiles, the payload strictly adheres to the Mapbox Vector Tile Specification v2.1, ensuring compatibility with standard rendering engines like MapLibre GL JS, OpenLayers, and Deck.gl.
-The PMTiles container itself remains agnostic to the internal tile format, allowing mixed raster/vector archives when necessary, though homogeneous archives yield optimal compression ratios.
+Individual tiles are stored as contiguous raw byte sequences.
+For vector tiles, the payload strictly adheres to the Mapbox Vector Tile Specification v2.1.
+The PMTiles container remains agnostic to the internal tile format, though homogeneous archives yield better compression ratios.

 HTTP Range Request Workflow